IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 ProductionFunctionHydro     Production function from water inflows (denominator) to electricity (numerator) (only used for hydropower plants modeled with water units and basin topology)                            kWh/m\ :sup:`3`
 ProductionFunctionH2        Production function from electricity (numerator) to hydrogen (denominator) (only used for electrolyzers)                                                                                 kWh/kgH2
 ProductionFunctionHeat      Production function from electricity (numerator) to heat (denominator) (only used for heat pumps or electric boilers)                                                                    kWh/kWh
-ProductionFunctionH2ToHeat  Production function from hydrogen (numerator) to heat (denominator) (only used for hydrogen heater, which produce heat burning hydrogen)                                                 kgH2/kWh
+ProductionFunctionH2ToHeat  Production function from hydrogen (numerator) to heat (denominator) (only used for hydrogen heater, which produces heat by burning hydrogen)                                                 kgH2/kWh
 Availability                Unit availability for area adequacy reserve margin (also called de-rating factor or capacity credit or Firm Capacity Equivalent (FCE) or the Effective Load-Carrying Capability (ELCC))  p.u.
 Inertia                     Unit inertia constant                                                                                                                                                                    s
 EFOR                        Equivalent Forced Outage Rate                                                                                                                                                            p.u.